myrrlyn/apocrypha.es/priv/archive/1rkdzn.md

 > “what’s that?”

 “nothing for you to know yet.
-How about the old Ne' Quinniit Treat?”
+How about the old Ne’ Quinniit Treat?”

 > “I haven’t eaten your peoples food before”